ThoughtStuff/ThoughtStuff.GLSourceGen/README.md

         // Get the location of the 'a_Position' attribute variable in the shader program. int positionLocation = GL.GetAttribLocation(shaderProgram, "a_Position");
+        // Keep track of the attribute locations so they can be disabled or modified (e.g. for instancing) vertexAttributeLocations.Add(positionLocation);
         // Enable the 'a_Position' attribute.
         GL.EnableVertexAttribArray(positionLocation);
         // Define the layout of the 'a_Position' attribute.